Mami Kukuchi

 Member of the Board since: 2020

-Why I volunteer on this board: I first learned of the PSSCA after moving to Sapporo for work through the Japan Exchange and Teaching (JET) Program, where I had the opportunity to work closely with PSSCA members to continue cultivating close ties between the two cities.
-After returning to Portland, I wanted to maintain my ties to the city which had become my second home, and it seemed only natural that I volunteer with the board.
+Why I volunteer on this board: I had the amazing opportunity to work closely with PSSCA members when I was a Coordinator for International Relations (CIR) with the Japan Exchange and Teaching (JET) Program in Sapporo.
+After returning to Portland, I wanted to maintain my ties to the city which had become my second home.
+Volunteering with the board has been an amazing opportunity to do that.

 Two fun facts: I won first place in the national AATJ Japanese nengajo card contest in 2012 for my drawing of a dragon in Toshikoshi Soba ("New Year's Eve noodles") .
-I learned how to ski in Sapporo and achieved level 3 status with the Ski Association of Japan, although I now teach snowboarding.
+I learned how to ski in Sapporo and achieved level 3 status with the Ski Association of Japan, although I later became a snowboard instructor.

 Robin Young